patchew-project/qemu/docs/system/arm/virt.rst

 The ``virt`` board automatically generates a device tree blob ("dtb") which it passes to the guest.
 This provides information about the addresses, interrupt lines and other configuration of the various devices in the system.

+The optional ``-dtbi`` argument is used to specify a device tree blob to merge with this generated device tree, to add any properties required by the guest but not included by qemu.
+Properties are merged after the generated device tree is created, so take precedence over generated properties.
+This can be useful for overriding the ``stdout-path`` for Linux, for example, or to add configuration information needed by U-Boot.
+This is intended for simple nodes and properties and does not support use of phandles or device tree overlays.

-Guest code can rely on and hard-code the following
+Guest code can rely on and hard-code the following addresses:
-addresses:

 - Flash memory starts at address 0x0000_0000